Celebrating 1951′s “The Day the Earth Stood Still,” standing tall as a classic – despite everything we and the universe have thrown at it.

 Gort, is of course, God.
 (In German, the word for God is “Gott.”)
 He is a technological God, a wrathful God of an atomic age justice, though not the justice of Mutually Assured Destruction (this was before ICBMs had been developed); but more on the order of Unilaterally Assured Obliteration.

-A Couple of Quibbles
+A Few Quibbles

-Two things stand out in my mind as significant mis-steps in the film:
+Three things stand out in my mind as significant mis-steps in the film:

 Once the Army surrounds the saucer, they have literally encircled it putting themselves in the line of their own fire.
 On top of this, the crowd of curious onlookers are roped off only a few dozen feet back.
 (I suspect if something like this were really to occur, Washington would be evacuated and we would be told it was a weather balloon or swamp gas.)

-However, the biggest problem I see with the film is the use of the diamonds for Klaatu’s currency.
+The last major problem I see with the film is the use of the diamonds for Klaatu’s currency.
 Early on in the film we are told his people learned Earth languages by listening to our radio transmissions (The old radio favorites Fibber McGee and Molly and The Bickersons would have been quite an education).
 In the process they would have learned about Earth economics and money.
 If he were to bring something he could use as currency with him, his people should have understood diamonds would stand out too much, though silver or gold may have been a better choice, and would be easier to trade without being traced or questioned.
 Of course, if we discard the diamonds we lose a key driver to the storyline and a different suitable solution would need to be found.

 Beyond the key events of the film, some truly memorable moments jump out: